Rhode Island Highlights

 |

-Adult smoking data come from CDC's 2022 Behavioral Risk Factor Surveillance System.
-High school smoking and tobacco use data come from the 2021 Youth Risk Behavior Surveillance System.
+Adult smoking and tobacco use data come from CDC's 2023 Behavioral Risk Factor Surveillance System; adult tobacco use includes cigarettes, smokeless tobacco and e-cigarettes.
+High school smoking and tobacco use data come from CDC's 2023 Youth Risk Behavior Surveillance System.
 Middle school smoking rate is taken from the 2019 Rhode Island Youth Risk Behavior Survey.

 Rhode Island Information